El Tepozteco National Park: Climate

 The climate ranges from warm subhumid at lower elevations to temperate subhumid at higher elevations.
 Mean annual temperature is 18 C or more at lower elevations, 12–18 °C at middle elevations (2400–2800 meters), and 5–12 °C at high elevations.
 Mean annual rainfall ranges from 800 to 1200 mm, generally higher at higher elevations.

+Biodiversity

+El Tepozteco National Park forms part of the ecological corridor known as the Forest of Water, one of the priority regions for water capture and aquifer recharge in central Mexico.
+Due to its complex topography and altitudinal gradient, the park contains diverse vegetation types, including pine forest, oak forest, tropical dry forest, and remnants of montane cloud forest.